Report a Clogged Drain online or by calling (714) 738-6897.

 Storm drains are inspected and cleaned on a routine schedule to ensure they are in proper condition.
 Just before the rainy season, all the drains are checked for clearance.
 If you see a clogged drain or one that may be obstructed by trash or vegetation, you can report it online or call at (714) 738-6897.

-Several drains and drainage channels in the City are part of Orange County's system and are maintained by County crews.
-When you call Maintenance Services, we should be able to tell you if the drain belongs to the City or the County.
-If the drain belongs to the County, we will notify the County's Maintenance Department of the problem.
+Several drains and drainage channels in the City are part of Orange County's flood control system and are maintained by County crews.
+When you call Public Works, we should be able to tell you if the drain belongs to the City or the County.
+If the drain belongs to the County, we will notify the County of the problem.